KauzClay/docs-tap/supply-chain/development/how-to/discover-workloads.hbs.md

    #! other configuration
    ```

-1. Store the `Workload` manifest in a file for use by the `tanzu workload create`,
+1. Store the `Workload` manifest in a file for use by running the `tanzu workload create`,
-   `tanzu workload apply`, and `tanzu workload get` commands, and pipe the output into a `workload.yaml`
+   `tanzu workload apply`, and `tanzu workload get` commands, and pipe the output into a
-   file, by running:
+   `workload.yaml` file, by running:

    ```console
    tanzu workload generate APP-NAME --kind buildwebapps.vmware.com > workload.yaml